 Statistics About Mental Health and the Connection to Drug Abuse

 It’s well known that mental health is closely related to substance abuse.
-In fact, dual diagnoses are common when treating substance abuse.
+Dual diagnoses are common when treating substance abuse.
 Keep reading below to learn more about the connection between drug use and mental health.

 - People Admitted for Substance Abuse with a Known Mental Health Issue in New Jersey: 19,803